What you will learn in this post:

 But, before we step into the kitchen, let’s go over what you’ll need.

 THC vs CBD: An Important Difference You Need To Know

 Before making edibles, it’s essential to know the difference between the hundreds of cannabinoids found inside various strains.
 Most of us know THC and CBD, the two most prominently discussed cannabinoids.

-The most significant difference between CBD and THC is that THC creates the feeling we usually call a 'high.'
+The most significant difference between CBD and THC is that THC creates the feeling we usually call a ‘high.’
 CBD does not produce these effects, often producing subtle or undetectable effects in the consumer.
-When consumed around the same time, CBD can even offset some of the high produced by THC.
+When consumed around the same time, CBD can even offset some of the psychoactive effects produced by THC.

 Now that you know what you need for making edibles, what should you cook?

 The best place to start is with something you’re already comfortable putting together.
 It can be anything you’d like.
 A box brownie mix is just as good of a choice as your favorite savory dish.
 It’s recommended that newcomers follow this approach to ensure that the process doesn’t get too confusing by combining a new recipe with learning how to infuse your creations.